kexinchu/work-life-balance/Speak/Speak-Part I 雅思哥.md

 Yes,for example, cellphone, easier to get connect with familiers.
 ### Is there any technology you don't like?
-The wecht, an social media application now, it is used as a working tool, and it make me hard to bave my own time.
+The wecht, an social media application now, it is used as a working tool, and it make me hard to control my part-time.
 ### What do you think are the trends in technology today compared to when you were young?
-I think in recent years, the technology are encouraging us to pay more attrntion to the web, in particular, . but when I was young, technology was usually used to make everyone's life easier.
+I think in recent years, the technology are encouraging us to pay more attention to the web. but when I was young, technology was usually used to make everyone's life easier.